Innovia Metro: Toronto

-Over a million was originally budgeted to heat the third rail to prevent ice buildup, but later removed as a cost-cutting move.
+Over $1 million was originally budgeted to heat the third rail to prevent ice buildup but this feature was later removed as a cost-cutting move.
 It was believed that the rapid operation (short headways) would keep the rail free of snow as the passing cars heated the rail.
-This proved not to work, and in operations at just the wrong conditions close to freezing the opposite occurred; when the train passed and heated the rail, microscopically thin layers of snow would be melted, and if the rail was below zero as a whole, the water would freeze to the rail and cause ice buildup.
+This proved not to be the case and in operations at just the wrong conditions close to freezing, the opposite occurred: when the train passed and heated the rail, microscopically thin layers of snow would be melted, and if the rail was below zero as a whole, the water would freeze to the rail and cause ice buildup.
 Another retrofit was required to solve this problem, by adding wooden covers over the rail, a system used throughout Toronto's subway system.
-Even with these covers in place, the line can be shut down with any heavy snowfall that covers the fourth rail to a depth that fills the distance between the rail and the linear motor.
+Even with these covers in place, the line can be shut down by any heavy snowfall that covers the fourth rail to a depth that fills the distance between the rail and the linear motor.

-Only two of the SRT's stations have ridership comparable to those of the TTC's conventional subway lines, and most passengers see it merely as an extra transfer they must make in order to get onto a subway line running downtown.
-Its Innovia ART 100 fleet will soon be due for replacement, and it would be expensive to either resume production of the old models, or upgrade the line to handle the longer Innovia ART 200 trains.
+Only two of Line 3's stations have ridership comparable to those of the TTC's conventional subway lines, and most passengers see it merely as an extra transfer they must make in order to get onto a subway line running downtown.
+Although there had been proposals to extend Line 3, none of these gained traction.